velizar92/DependencyInjectionDemos/README.md

 Important: Dependency Injection is crucial point for every good software engineer.
 If you want to see the power of Dependency Injection, check the repo.

+If you want to see a project that has both 3 examples: 1.
+Tight Coupling, 2.
+Loose Coupling without DI Container (Poor Man DI) and 3.
+Loose Coupling with DI (Autofac) please refer to project number 5 (AutofacDI).

 There is also a presentation about Dependency Injection that shows the code examples on the slides.
 The same examples with even more explanations are set in the code itself.